ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Profiles and implementation specific choices should be used to determine admissability of conforming messages.
 This specification is left intentionally open to allow implementations to make the restrictions that make the most sense for their operational use cases.

-At least one identifier for an identity document MUST be included in the protected header of the COSE envelope, either `x5t` or `kid`.
+At least one identifier for an identity document MUST be included in the protected header of the COSE envelope, as one of `x5t`, `x5chain` or `kid`.

-- Support for `x5t` is mandatory to implement.
+- Support for `x5t` and `x5chain` is mandatory to implement.
 - Support for `kid` is optional.

-When `x5t` is present, `iss` MUST be a string with a value between 1 and 8192 characters in length that fits the regular expression of a distinguished name.
+When `x5t` or `x5chain` is present, `iss` MUST be a string with a value between 1 and 8192 characters in length that fits the regular expression of a distinguished name.

 The mechanisms for how Transparency Services obtain identity documents is out-of-scope of this document.

-The `kid` header parameter MUST be present when the `x5t` header parameter is not present.
+The `kid` header parameter MUST be present when neither `x5t` nor `x5chain` are present.
 Key discovery protocols are out-of-scope of this document.

 The protected header of a Signed Statement and a Receipt MUST include the `CWT Claims` header parameter as specified in {{Section 2 of CWT_CLAIMS_COSE}}.